 - No equipment necessary (you can get it on your laptop or on your phone)

-- No on-demand service
+- Limited and sometimes hard-to-navigate on-demand service

 - You can’t get Sky Sports Cricket alone

-- Higher monthly charge
+- Technically a higher monthly charge

 - The one month passes auto-renew so you have to remember to cancel them